apache/cassandra-dtest/README.md

 The tests will use this directory by default, avoiding the need for any environment variable (that still will have precedence if given though).

+To run a specific test file, class or individual test, you only have to pass its path as an argument:

+    pytest --cassandra-dir=~/path/to/cassandra pending_range_test.py
+    pytest --cassandra-dir=~/path/to/cassandra pending_range_test.py::TestPendingRangeMovements
+    pytest --cassandra-dir=~/path/to/cassandra pending_range_test.py::TestPendingRangeMovements::test_pending_range

+When adding a new test or modifying an existing one, it's always a good idea to run it several times to make sure it is stable.
+This can be easily done with the ``--count`` option.
+For example, to run a test class 10 times:

+    pytest --count=10 --cassandra-dir=~/path/to/cassandra pending_range_test.py

 Existing tests are probably the best place to start to look at how to write tests.